 Writing Gay Characters

-Why Write Gay Characters at All?
+Why Write Gay and Lesbian Characters at All?

 There are lots of reasons to write gay characters into your stories.
 Here are five of them.

-5: Art reflects life.
 The world is not a place without gay people, so why should your stories be?
 Add them in because it's realistic for them to be there.

 Any time you put on the mouthpiece of somebody that you're not, there's a professional responsibility to get it right.— Jodi Picoult

-"Gay Characters" vs. "Characters Who Just Happen to Be Gay"
+Gay Characters vs. Characters Who Just Happen to Be Gay

-Consider the following paragraphs of fiction:
+Consider the following paragraphs of fiction and how they differ:

 There's nothing wrong with either one.
 They both have their place, and different people enjoy different types of stories.
 But scenario 2 shows that you don't have to hollow out a gay little hole in your story to make room for gay characters.
 Characters can be gay without getting in the way of the story you want to write, and unless a character's straightness is pivotal to the plot, you can actually make any character gay.